parse-community/docs/_includes/graphql/files.md

 ## Unlink a file

 Let's update a `GameScore` object and unset the file linked in the `screenshot` field.
-By setting the `screenshot` field to null, the linked file will be removed from the `Gamescore` object.
+By setting the `screenshot` field to `null`, the linked file will be removed from the `Gamescore` object.

 **Note:** The file will be not deleted from your file storage.